Let me ask you a question. If you had the choice between eating brown rice or white rice, which one would you choose?

 And it turns out that brown rice contains more arsenic than white rice.
 This is something that’s been seen in studies, as well as in separate reports from Consumer Reports (source) and the FDA (newer source here, and an older source archived here).

-This is actually a topic I wrote about back in 2012 (Arsenic In Rice), when that Consumer Reports report first came out.
+This is actually a topic I wrote about way back in 2012 (Arsenic In Rice), when that Consumer Reports report first came out.
 Allow me to quote myself from that article…

 Literally all of the products that came back with the highest levels of arsenic were brown rice products.
 And every time they tested a brown and white rice from the same brand, the brown version always had a lot more than the white.